RSKriegs/Modelling-Football-Players-Values-on-a-Transfer-Market/readme.md

+UPDATE 06.12.2023 - cleaned up code.
+If you would try to run something on your own and it doesn't work please revert to one of the older versions - anyway I would suggest to treat the codebase here more as a reference to your works than trying to reproduce it.

 # Modelling Football Players Values on a Transfer Market

 This is a repository for my bachelor's thesis on a related topic.

-Folder <code>/code</code> contains the whole code created for data wrangling, analysis, modelling and visualization.
+Folder <code>/code</code> contains the code created for data wrangling, analysis, modelling, testing and visualization.
-**The code is a mess of poor quality.** I was writing it in 2020 when I was a newbie and used it mainly for final analytics that are included in a bachelor's thesis.
-Anyway:
 - Licencjat_DataViz.ipynb contains script that creates analysis and dashboards for I chapter of my bachelor's thesis and significant variables for team performance described in II chapter,
 - Licencjat_Fifa21Analysis.ipynb consists of compact analysis of distribution of chosen players' in-game attributes in their relation to age, what is a part of a I chapter.
 - Licencjat_Modelling_Goalkeepers.ipynb, Licencjat_Modelling_Defenders.ipynb, Licencjat_Modelling_Midfielders.ipynb, Licencjat_Modelling_Forwards.ipynb are the files where models for each position are created and properly diagnosed, including cross-validation for each.